 For first time registrations, new students must contact their advisor for initial advising.
 If the student has not been assigned an advisor, the graduate coordinator of the department may advise him/her on course selection.
-If a new student does not complete class registration before classes begins, the advisor or graduate coordinator should complete a registration form or send an email the Graduate School to guarantee that the student has been formally matriculated.
+If a new student does not complete class registration before classes begin, the advisor or graduate coordinator should complete a registration form or send an email to the Graduate School to guarantee that the student has been formally matriculated.

 Add/drop deadlines are set by the Office of Student Records and must be strictly followed.
 The University enforces these deadlines and students are financially responsible for courses dropped after the add/drop period.

 All students who are enrolled full-time, in 6 or more graduate credits, will be required to obtain University insurance, if they are not privately insured already.
-Each Fall students will be required to enroll or waive out of a University Student Health Plan (SHIP), if not appointed as a graduate assistant, see below.
+Each Fall, students will be required to enroll or waive out of a University Student Health Plan (SHIP), if not appointed as a graduate assistant (see below).

 Graduate assistants must maintain full-time registration status (usually six or more credit hours per semester) while they hold an assistantship.
 Recipients of some fellowships and scholarships are required to register for at least nine degree hours each semester.
 Students holding assistantships in the summer must register for at least one graduate credit hour.
 All graduate assistants, fellows, and trainees earning a half-time equivalent stipend ($1,688.88 month) must purchase the University’s health insurance or provide proof of insurance coverage.